Raymond-Delgado/personal-discord-bot/README.md

 ## Quick Facts about my bot
 - The bot pulls its configuration settings from an external JSON file, making it easy to support multiple servers.
 Whenever a new member joins, the bot sends a personalized welcome message that's tailored to each server—fully customizable depending on the vibe you're going for.
 - The bot is equipped to detect and automatically delete any messages containing over 2,000 banned words and phrases.
+- The official artwork for Tomo-chan is on the way, brought to life by the incredibly talented [@ReevehsArt](https://reevehsart.carrd.co/)!

 ## Acknowledgments & Tutorials Used
 - Artwork associated with this bot was generated using AI tools.